cxxr/better-java/README.md

 trying to use all of them at once.
 Feel free to submit pull requests suggesting additions.

-This article was originally posted on
+An older version of this article was originally posted on [my blog](https://www.seancassidy.me/better-java.html).
-[my blog](https://www.seancassidy.me/better-java.html).

 ## Table Of Contents